Run for the board!

 -

 There are several aspects to this work.
 The board writes the Food Co-op’s Ends (the overarching goals of the Co-op), which the general manager uses to create the Co-op’s strategic plan.
 We also periodically update our mission and values statements, which put our aspirations for the Co-op into words.
 We write policies that set parameters for how we fulfill our goals.
-To do this work effectively, the board spends time learning about how to do our job as a board of a cooperative business, learning about issues pertinent to the Co-op, and discussing our future possibilities.
+To do this work effectively, the board spends time learning about how to do our job as a board of a cooperative business, learning about issues pertinent to the Co-op, listening to our members, and discussing our future possibilities.

 -